 Driving has a number of risks, and when driving at high speeds, in congested areas, or around negligent drivers, those risks increase.
 In construction zones, driving can be a particularly unnerving business, and accidents are common.

 When an accident occurs, understanding who’s liable for your injuries and how to recover compensation can be made easier with the help of a local auto accident attorney.
-When you call our experienced Austin construction zone collision lawyers, we’ll get to work on your case immediately.
+When you call an experienced Austin construction zone accident lawyer, we’ll get to work on your case immediately.

 REQUEST A FREE CONSULTATION